Matt Everitt: Production and podcasts

 In 2015, Everitt co-founded the audio and video content production company Cup & Nuzzle.
 They developed and produced The Rolling Stones On Air podcast for Polydor, the AM/PM playlist show and Shaun Keaveny's Show & Tell podcast both for Spotify, Daisy Lowe's Femme podcast and Jessie Ware's Table Manners podcast for Acast.

 Other Cup & Nuzzle productions include The Line Up with Shaun Keaveny, The Lotte Berk Technique presented by Nadine Shah, The Great James Bond Car Robbery, Transmissions: The Definitive Story of Joy Division and New Order, Michael Spicer’s It Happened to Me, Listen Up - The Oasis Podcast, True Spies, Gregory Porter - The Hang, Digging Deep - The Robert Plant Podcast.

 Books

 Everitt and Jim Stoten's book Where's My Welly?: The World's Greatest Music Festival Challenge was released in April 2018.

-A book collecting together interviews from the BBC 6 Music series The First Time was published in November 2018 by Laurence King Publishing.
+A book collecting together interviews from the BBC Radio 6 Music series The First Time was published in November 2018 by Laurence King Publishing.